noah-hw-kim/better-buy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Available search box to search not an exact match
+- [ ] Available search box to search with non-exact match
 - [ ] Available user to select the unit system in between imperial or metric and update the base unit accordingly
 - [ ] Change the base unit according to the categories
     - e.x.) current base unit for mass = oz -> Meat, Fish and Seafood base unit for mass = lb
-- [ ] Launch SmartPhone App version
+- [ ] Launch App version

 See the [open issues](https://github.com/noah-hw-kim/better-buy/issues) for a full list of proposed features (and known issues).